reberthkss/reberthkss/README.md

 ***

-I am Reberth and i'm from São Paulo/Brazil.
-A developer that's current working with javascript and kotlin.
+Hi!
+I'm Reberth, from São Paulo/Brazil.
+A developer that's current working with mobile development.

 Current working on Cernov Apps, we work developing mobile apps using react-native and flutter.
 Some customers are: